gabehoban/nixcfg/docs/ARCHITECTURE.md

 ### 6. Secrets Management

-The repository uses `agenix` for secret management with host-specific rekeys:
+The repository uses `agenix` with `agenix-rekey` for a two-layer secret management system:

-- Secrets are encrypted with age and can only be decrypted on the target hosts
+1. **Master Encryption**: Secrets are encrypted with YubiKey public keys, providing hardware-based security
+2. **Host-specific Rekeying**: agenix-rekey automatically re-encrypts secrets for each host's SSH key
+3. **Runtime Decryption**: Hosts decrypt their specific secrets during boot using their SSH keys

+This approach ensures:
+- YubiKey hardware security for master secrets
+- No need for YubiKey during deployments
+- Host isolation (each host can only decrypt its own secrets)
+- All secrets can be safely stored in version control

+Directory structure:
+- `/secrets/*.age`: Master secrets encrypted with YubiKey
+- `/secrets/rekeyed/<hostname>/`: Host-specific rekeyed secrets
-- Each host has its own set of rekey files for its specific secrets
+- Each host has its own set of re-encrypted secrets
-- The `secrets/` directory contains all encrypted secrets

 ### 7. Package Management